How to build a trustworthy eCommerce brand

 Building an authentic online community is crucial for any ecommerce brand.
-Also, in order to differentiate from competitors and get noticed you have to create a suitable place for your target audience, so that they can attach onto and actively participate in.
+Also, in order to differentiate from competitors and get noticed you have to create a suitable place for your target audience so that they can attach to and actively participate.

 But before you dive in, it’s helpful to first understand the difference between an online community and a branded online community.

 - An online community is a group of people with a shared interest or purpose who use the internet to communicate with each other.

 - A branded online community is a professional network to bring people together around a shared organization-based experience with the purpose of increasing the online collaboration, drive sales an ecommerce website visits